open-life-science/open-life-science.github.io/nasa/index.md

 **Get ready for an exciting new series of cohorts on open science in collaboration with [NASA-TOPS](https://nasa.github.io/Transform-to-Open-Science/).**

-Funded by [NASA](https://www.nasa.gov/), OLS will offer 6-week-long virtual cohorts — not just once, but five times each year over the next three years.
+Funded by [NASA](https://www.nasa.gov/), OLS will offer 6-week-long virtual cohorts — Nebula — not just once, but five times each year over the next three years.

 We will bring our cohort-based approach, incorporating hands-on learning and individual coaching throughout the training.